Authority: Senior Vice Provost and Director of Libraries

 3.1.1 Borrower Types, Eligibility, and Privileges

-Following are the types of borrowers, eligibility, ID necessary to register and check out materials, and loan periods offered by the NCSU Libraries.
+Following are the types of borrowers, eligibility, ID necessary to register and check out materials, and loan periods offered by the NC State University Libraries.

 |Borrower Type||Persons Eligible||Cost of Borrowing||ID Required||Loan Period|